 First Atomic Bombs Are Dropped on Hiroshima and Nagasaki

-On August 6, 1945, the United States dropped the first atomic bomb used in combat on Hiroshima, Japan, killing an estimated 140,000 people.
-On August 9, the United States dropped the second atomic bomb on Nagasaki, which killed more than seventy thousand people.
-The death toll from the blasts increased in later years as survivors faced elevated rates of cancer linked to radiation exposure.
-The bombs wiped out both cities, as ground temperatures swelled to more than 4,000°C (7,000°F) and shockwaves leveled entire communities.
-Six days after the Nagasaki bombing, Emperor Hirohito of Japan announced his country’s surrender.
-Those atomic bombs remain the only ones ever used in war.
+In its fourth year of fighting Japan in World War II, the United States dropped the first atomic bomb used in combat on Hiroshima, Japan on August 6.
+This weapon killed more than one hundred thousand people.
+On August 9, the United States dropped a second atomic bomb on Nagasaki.
+The second attack killed more than seventy thousand people.
+Six days later, Emperor Hirohito of Japan announced his country’s surrender.
+They remain the only atomic bombs ever used in war.

 U.S. President Dwight D. Eisenhower announces the "Atoms for Peace" program in a speech to the United Nations General Assembly on December 8, 1953.